Mary Shelley Resurrected as Polyamory Icon

 Source: Vanity Fair · Published 16 Oct 2025

-Context: Nineteenth-century author Mary Shelley was an early practitioner of what we’d now call polyamory.
+Summary: Nineteenth-century author Mary Shelley was an early practitioner of what we’d now call polyamory.
 Married for seven years to poet Percy Shelley, she advocated for "free love," and biographers have noted her open, non-monogamous relationships with other men and women.